weavora/wunit/CssSelector/README.md

 CssSelector converts CSS selectors to XPath expressions.

-The component only goal is to convert CSS selectors to their XPath
+The component's only goal is to convert CSS selectors to their XPath
 equivalents:

     use Symfony\Component\CssSelector\CssSelector;